 Everyone has been in a home that is filled to every corner with wall to wall furniture.
 Sometimes we inherit furniture and antiques, and we don’t know quite what to do with them.
 We feel guilty for parting with them because they belonged to a loved one.
 Parting with the furniture feels wrong.
 So, let’s address this issue.

-Getting rid of furniture or gifts from loved ones does NOT mean you don’t love or appreciate them.
+Getting rid of furniture or gifts from loved ones does NOT mean you don’t love or appreciate the person.
 Instead you must love your space.
 Loving your space means you want to be in it and enjoy it every day.
+You can’t enjoy these items if they create a cluttered house.
 You want to fill your space with the things that you love.

 Keeping everything everyone gives you will prevent you from doing that.
 Go through your home and remove any excess furniture and create space for the eyes to “rest.”